 - Medications.
 Tell your doctor if you’re taking clopidogrel (Plavix), rivaroxaban (Xarelto), warfarin (Coumadin), or other blood thinners.
 You may need to stop taking them a week before the procedure.
 The doctor might prescribe another method to thin your blood.
-The week before, don’t take aspirin, products with aspirin, anti-inflammatory drugs such as Advil, Motrin, or Naprosyn, or indomethacin (Indocin).
+The week before, don’t take aspirin, products with aspirin, anti-inflammatory drugs such as ibuprofen (Advil, Motrin), naproxen (Naprosyn), or indomethacin (Indocin).
 You’ll get antibiotics to take the night before or morning of the test to prevent infection.
 Don’t stop taking any medication without talking to your doctor first.

 - Eating and drinking.
 Eat a light breakfast or lunch before the procedure.
 Drink only clear liquids (which include juices, broths, and gelatin) the morning of the test.

 - Enemas: You’ll get one enema before the procedure to empty your colon and minimize the risk of infection.
 The doctor may have you take the enema at home.
 Try to hold the enema solution for at least 5 minutes before you release it.